9 Reasons Why Your Mortgage Application Could Be Slowed Down

 Wherever possible, you should provide the lender with original documents rather than scans or copies.

-This makes it easier to verify the authenticity of your documents – scanned documents could easily be fake documents or otherwise be tampered with.
+This makes it easier to verify the authenticity of your documents—scanned documents could easily be fake or otherwise tampered with.

 Not updating your address on the electoral roll

-Even if you don’t plan on voting in the next general election, it is still a very good idea to update your address on the electoral roll when you move.
+Even if you don’t plan on voting in the next general election, updating your address on the electoral roll when you move is a good idea.

 Important